compulim/crbug-talkback-nested-focusable/README.md

 </article>
 ```

-On every swipe right gesture on TalkBack, it will read each bullet:
+On every swipe right gesture on TalkBack, it will read the following bullets, each bullet represents a swipe gesture:

 1. "Title", article